 Peri Peri 100,000 – 120,500 SHU

 Also called African birds’ eye or Piri Piri.
 These peppers pack a lot of heat for their size.
 A Peri Peri has a slightly smoky flavor to them with a bright red color.
+A pepper this small would take a lot of peppers but fortunately, that pack a lot of heat and flavor.

 Thai Chili 50,000 – 100,000 SHU